roitraining/ux-designers-training/operations-for-designers/labs/02-create-vm-with-api-cli.md

 cd infra-scripts
 ```

+**Tip:**<br>
-**Tip:** When referencing an existing file or folder in bash, you can "tab-complete" to avoid typing the entire thing.
+When referencing an existing file or folder in bash, you can "tab-complete" to avoid typing the entire thing.
 Type enough characters to be unique, then press the **TAB** key.
 If there are multiple items that start with those characters, the options will be displayed on the screen for you so you can complete enough characters, and then press **TAB** again.

 ### What's NPM?